DataZexen/SMS-Project/README.md

     print("\n--- Update Student Information ---")
     roll_number = input("Enter roll number of student to update: ")

-    # Search for the student by roll number
     student = next((s for s in students if s['roll_number'] == roll_number), None)

     if student: